Nitrouze/zigbee2mqtt_converters/README.md

 # zigbee2mqtt_converters
 This is a simple repository to store some converters not yet available in the stable version of [Zigbee2mqtt](https://www.zigbee2mqtt.io/ "Zigbee2mqtt").

+Most (all ?) of these converters are already available in the dev branch of [Zigbee2mqtt](https://www.zigbee2mqtt.io/ "Zigbee2mqtt").
+The main purpose of this repository is therefor to provide a simple way to use new converters without having to switch to the dev branch (in case of a new batch of device for exemple).

+Stable versions from [Zigbee2mqtt](https://www.zigbee2mqtt.io/ "Zigbee2mqtt") are, off course, always preferable when they become available. **So use files listed here with caution and always make a backup before trying it.**

-In order to use a custom converter, you need to ...
+### In order to use a custom converter, you need to ...

 1. **Add some lines to your Zigbee2mqtt configuration.yaml file ...**
 ```yaml